mre/endler.dev/content/2026/how-other-link-checkers-recurse/index.md

 Every scheduled page increments the group; every completed page decrements it; `Wait()` returns when the count hits zero.
 The whole crawl bootstraps with a single `addPage` before `Run()`, so the counter is positive before anyone waits on it.

-This is the *same counter* I tried (and failed with) in [Attempt 1](@/2026/lychee-recursion/index.md) and [Attempt 4](@/2026/lychee-recursion/index.md).
+This is the *same counter* we tried (and failed with) in [Attempt 1](@/2026/lychee-recursion/index.md) and [Attempt 4](@/2026/lychee-recursion/index.md).
 The difference is the invariant: `waitGroup.Add(1)` is only ever called from inside an already-running daemon that holds the count above zero (or from the bootstrap).
 There is no window where the counter briefly reads zero while work is still pending.
 Go's `WaitGroup` enforces this invariant so naturally that it doesn't feel like distributed termination detection at all, but that's exactly what it is.
 It's the moral equivalent of the `WaitGroup` primitive [Kait contributed to lychee in 2026](https://github.com/lycheeverse/lychee/pull/2046).

 ### Where the tradeoffs are

 - Concurrency isn't bounded by the daemon manager. `Run()` does `go f()` for every task, spawning unbounded goroutines.
 The actual limiting happens downstream in a `semaphore` (a buffered-channel counting semaphore) and a per-host throttler pool. muffet *separates* "the frontier" from "the rate limiter," which is exactly the separation lychee lacked when it tried to use one bounded channel as both in the past.
 - Cheap goroutines do a lot of heavy lifting.
 Spawning a goroutine per link is "fine" in Go.
-The equivalent in Rust (`tokio::spawn` per link, each needing `Send + 'static` state) is what pushed me toward `Arc<RwLock<…>>` and the ownership pain I [wrote about](@/2026/lychee-recursion/index.md#attempt-3-semaphores-february-2022).
+The equivalent in Rust (`tokio::spawn` per link, each needing `Send + 'static` state) is what pushed us toward `Arc<RwLock<…>>` and the ownership pain we [wrote about](@/2026/lychee-recursion/index.md#attempt-3-semaphores-february-2022).
 - On extensibility, muffet is a focused CLI, not a library.
 There's no plugin surface; you get what the flags give you. lychee deliberately ships `lychee-lib` as a reusable crate, which raises the bar, since every architectural choice has to uphold the standards of a public API.
 - On scalability, unbounded goroutines plus an in-memory visited set scale comfortably to large sites, but there's no disk-backed frontier, so a truly enormous crawl is bounded by RAM.
 Same as lychee.